marco-wilhelm/marco-wilhelm.github.io/index.md

 ## News

 0. My paper **Splitting Techniques for Conditional Belief Bases in the Context of c-Representations** co-authored with _Meliha Sezgin, Gabriele Kern-Isberner, Jonas Haldimann, Christoph Beierle, and Jesse Heyninck_ has been accepted for [JELIA 2023](https://jelia2023.inf.tu-dresden.de/).
-0. My paper **Integrating Linear Arithmetic Constraints Into Conditional Maximum Entropy Reasoning** has been accepted for [KR 2023](https://kr.org/KR2023/).
 0. Together with _Tanya Braun, University of Münster, and Marcel Gehrke, University of Lübeck,_ I will give a tutorial on **Statistical Relational AI - Exploiting Symmetries** at [KR 2023](https://kr.org/KR2023/).
 See also the